 We provide information below to reconcile to GAAP those non-GAAP financial metrics used by management to measure performance and those financial metrics used by the Compensation Committee that are either non-GAAP financial metrics or reflect adjustments approved by the Compensation Committee.
-Reconciliations for non-GAAP operating profit margin for the year ended December 31, 2022 and non-GAAP diluted earnings per share for the years ended December 31, 2022 and December 31, 2021 can be found on page 40 of our Form 10-K for the year ended December 31, 2022.
+Reconciliations for non-GAAP operating profit margin for the year ended December 31, 2022 and non-GAAP diluted earnings per share for the years ended December 31, 2022 and December 31, 2022.